I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 I don't want to deal with that.

-Because that you know what they'll do?
+Because you know what they'll do?

 You go to McDonald's and they don't have McNuggets, call 211, not 911.

-That's what they need to advertise, is a 211 number.
+That's what they need to advertise is a 211 number.

 I'm doing more to help starvation in Palm Beach County right now than anybody else has.